blueburrito24/obsidiannotes/Revoltech Spider-Man 2099 Details.md

 - I will use my Vallejo vermillion red mixed with metal medium for the red sections.
 - I then need to dremel in holes for the web-capes.
 - Then I need to dye all the joints black, using the dye I bought for Spider-Man Noir.
 Although the body is a reflective blue, it's dark so black joints will fit better than blue.
-- I can sand off the eyes on the original Scarlet head and use it to make a more exaggerated headsculpt inspired by KIISUCreations' head for 2099.
-The larger eyes will pair well with my other Revoltechs.
+- I can recast the fahrulstore35 V55 headsculpt and resculpt it to feature the large eyes seen on KIISUCreations' 2099 headsculpt.
+I would sand down the eyes from the inside and add the details, so that the eyes transition into the blue areas.
+The large head will fit well with my other Revoltechs.
 I can keep the unused parts for fodder, since I have other Revoltech figures and loose parts from various customs that I can kitbash with.